Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 ### There is a map but no clouds are present
 You likely selected the MCIR/MSA RGB composites, which overlay a predefined map over your image.
 If your original image was just static (no actual signal was decoded) or solid black (visible LRPT channels at night), all you are left with is the predefined map.
 You can confirm this by looking at the folder with the products, in the case of APT look at the `raw_sync.png` file, it'll likely be full of static.
 In case of LRPT look into the `MSU-MR` folder, you are likely going to find 3 solid black iamges.

+### The signal is fading a lot near the horizon

+> TODO: image

+This is normal, happens due to atmospheric phenomena.

 ## APT specific